 Personally I’ve never really gotten this question, but a lot of people I work with in Beachbody have come to me and asked, “Keith, how do you deal with the question, ‘Is Beachbody Coaching a pyramid scheme?’” or “It sounds like a pyramid scheme.
 What should I tell them?”

-The first thing I tell them is to ask the person if they understand what the words pyramid scheme actually means, or what the definition of a pyramid scheme is.
+The first thing I tell them is to ask the person if they understand what the phrase “pyramid scheme” actually means, or what the definition of a pyramid scheme is.
 According to Wikipedia, a pyramid scheme is an “unsustainable business model that promises participants payments or services primarily for enrolling other people into the scheme rather than supplying any real investment or sale of any products or services to the public“.
 The last part is really crucial because that is what a pyramid scheme is.
 You have a business model where you enroll others but there is never a product or service that is sold, which is not the case at all with Beachbody.

 So, Is Beachbody Coaching a Pyramid Scheme?

 As you know with Beachbody, we obviously have an enormous line of highly effective fitness programs and nutritionals.
 Coaches get paid a portion of the sales from our fitness and nutritional lines — you don’t just get paid for bringing other people in who pay a large sum of money.
 So, no. Beachbody is not a pyramid scheme.

 There are two things that we do as Beachbody Coaches.

 - First, we help people who are going to be investing in a product, and help them to go through the program.